ANA-Illinois Legislative Platform

 • Legislation that defines, recognizes and expands nursing and advanced practice nursing.

-• Legislation requiring school health services to be coordinated and managed by certificated school nurses or advanced practice nurses.
+• Legislation requiring school health services to be coordinated and managed by certificated school nurses or advanced practice registered nurses.

 • The right of nurses to be represented as a separate group of health care professionals.